Katherine Johnson: Early life

 Katherine Johnson was born as Creola Katherine Coleman on August 26, 1918, in White Sulphur Springs, West Virginia, to Joylette Roberta (née Lowe) and Joshua McKinley Coleman.
 She was the youngest of four children.
 Her mother was a teacher and her father was a lumberman, farmer, and handyman.
 He also worked at the Greenbrier Hotel.

 Johnson showed strong mathematical abilities from an early age.
 Because Greenbrier County did not offer public schooling for African-American students past the eighth grade, the Colemans arranged for their children to attend high school in Institute, West Virginia.
 This school was on the campus of West Virginia State College (WVSC); Johnson was enrolled when she was ten years old.
 The family split their time between Institute during the school year and White Sulphur Springs in the summer.

 After graduating from high school at the age of 14, Johnson matriculated at WVSC, a historically black college.
-She took every course in mathematics offered by the College.
+She took every course in mathematics offered by the college.
 Several professors mentored her, including the chemist and mathematician Angie Turner King, who had guided Coleman throughout high school, and W. W. Schieffelin Claytor, the third African-American to receive a doctorate in mathematics.
 Claytor added new mathematics courses just for Johnson.
 She graduated summa cum laude in 1937, with degrees in mathematics and French, at age 18.
 Johnson was a member of Alpha Kappa Alpha.
 She took on a teaching job at a black public school in Marion, Virginia.

-In 1939, after marrying her first husband, James Goble, she left her teaching job and enrolled in a graduate math program.
+In 1939, after marrying her first husband, James Goble, she left her teaching job and enrolled in a graduate mathematics program.
 She quit at the end of the first session and chose to focus on her family life.
 She was the first African-American woman to attend graduate school at West Virginia University in Morgantown, West Virginia.
-Through WVSC's president, Dr. John W. Davis, she became one of three African-American students, and the only woman, selected to integrate the graduate school after the 1938 United States Supreme Court ruling in Missouri ex rel.
+Through WVSC's president, John W. Davis, she became one of three African-American students, and the only woman, selected to integrate the graduate school after the 1938 United States Supreme Court ruling in Missouri ex rel.
 Gaines v.
 Canada required States which provided public higher education to white students to provide it to black students as well, either by establishing black colleges and universities or by admitting black students to previously white-only universities.